-Measurement methodology: A survey was sent to Commanding Officers, Personnel Officers and others who are involved in managing and/or administering recipients of the Fund asking for their assessment of the relevance of the Fund to their personnel if the situation is urgent and all relevant information that enables Trustee decision making is provided, Special Loans can be processed and paid within the same day.
-There were no negative comments from the survey regarding timeframes for payments of loans and one suggestion to remove the two-person approval process to improve/hasten this element of the Fund's business.
-Responses indicated that loans were usually processed within reasonable timeframes and expectations.
+Measurement methodology: A survey was sent to Commanding Officers, Personnel Officers and others who are involved in managing and/or administering recipients of the Fund asking for their assessment of the relevance of the Fund to their personnel working days and, if the situation is urgent and all relevant information to enable Trustee decision making is provided, Special Loans can be processed and paid within the same day.
+There were no negative comments from the survey regarding timeframes for payments of loans and one suggestion to consider improving the processing time by reducing the steps (levels of approval) in the workflow process.
+Responses indicated that loans were processed within reasonable timeframes and expectations.
 Comments related to the timeliness included:

-Results: In accordance with the RANRTF Rules and Procedures Manual, and as advertised to local agents, General Purpose loans are to be processed and paid within three weeks of the Principal Office's receipt of a correctly completed loan application.
-In reality, the majority of loans are paid in shorter timeframe than those advertised.
-Special Loans are processed within three working days and,
+Results: In accordance with the RANRTF Rules and Procedures Manual, and as advertised to local agents, General Purpose loans are to be processed and paid within three (3) weeks of the Principal Office's receipt of a correctly completed loan application.
+In reality, most loans are paid in a far shorter timeframe than those advertised.
+Special Loans are generally processed within three (3)